jubianchi/create-electron-app/README.md

 ### Scripts

-You'll be able to execute the tests suite using the `npm test` command but you can also run them separately:
+You'll be able to execute the test suites using the `npm test` command but you can also run them separately:

 -   `test:main` to run the main process test suite.
-Before you run this scripts, be sure to run the `build:test` script before;
+Before you run this script, be sure to run the `build:test` script before;
 -   `test:renderer` to run the renderer processes test suite;
 -   `test:shared` to run the shared library test suite.